-Section headings should be left justified, bold, with the all letter capitalized, starting with the Introduction.
-Sub-section headings should be in the first letter capitalized and bold, without number, and left justified, with second and subsequent lines indented.
+Section headings should be justified, bold, with all letters capitalized, starting with the Introduction.
+Sub-section headings should be in the first letter capitalized and bold, without number, and justified, with second and subsequent lines indented.
 All headings should have a minimum of three text lines after them before a page or column break.
 Ensure the text area is not blank except for the last page.

 Cite the main scientific publications on which your work is based.
 Cite only items that you have read.
 Do not inflate the manuscript with too many references.
 Avoid excessive self‐citations.
 Avoid excessive citations of publications from the same region.
 Check each reference against the original source (authors name, volume, issue, year, DOI Number).
 Please use Reference Manager Applications like EndNote, Mendeley, Zotero, etc. Use other published articles in the same journal as models.
-If you are cite using mendeley please use American Psychological Association for cite model stlye.
+If you are citing using Mendeley, please use the American Psychological Association for cite model style.

 All tables should be numbered with Arabic numerals.
 Every table should have a caption.
 Horizontal lines should be placed above and below table headings and at the bottom of the table.
 Vertical lines should be avoided.
-Title should use Time New Roman 10, with 8 pt before and 6 pt after the paragraph, left justified at the top of the table..
-Tables must be embedded into the text and not supplied separately.
+The title should use Sabon LT Std with a font size of 9, with 8 pt before and 6 pt after the paragraph, centred at the top of the table.
+Tables must be embedded in the text and not supplied separately.
 Below is an example which the authors may find useful.

 All figures should be numbered with Arabic numerals (1,2,3,….).
 Every figure should have a caption.
-All photographs, schemas, graphs and diagrams are to be referred to as figures.
+All photographs, schemas, graphs, and diagrams are to be referred to as figures.
 Line drawings should be good quality scans or true electronic output.
 Low-quality scans are not acceptable.
-Figures must be embedded into the text and not supplied separately.
-In MS word input the figures must be properly coded.
-Preferred format of figures are PNG, JPEG, GIF etc. Lettering and symbols should be clearly defined either in the caption or in a legend provided as part of the figure.
+Figures must be embedded in the text and not supplied separately.
+In MS word input, the figures must be properly coded.
+The preferred format of figures is PNG, JPEG, GIF, etc. Lettering and symbols should be clearly defined either in the caption or in a legend provided as part of the figure.
 Figures should be placed at the top or bottom of a page wherever possible, as close as possible to the first reference to them in the paper.
 Please ensure that all the figures are of 300 DPI resolutions as this will facilitate good output.

-The figure number and caption should be typed below the illustration in 9 pt and left justified [Note: one-line captions of length less than column width (or full typesetting width or oblong) centered].
+The figure number and caption should be typed below the illustration in 9 pt and centred [Note: one-line captions of length less than the column width (or full typesetting width or oblong) centred].

-Acknowledgements and Reference heading should be left justified, bold, with the first letter capitalized but have no numbers.
-Text below continues as normal.
+Acknowledgements and Reference heading should be justified, bold, and capitalised with the first letter but have no numbers.
+The text below continues as normal.